 For a more historic Spanish feel, head for Valldemossa.
 Picture cobbled streets, idyllic vineyards and afternoon bike rides in the sun.

-Some of the finest spots on the island are home to spa and golf resorts.
+Some of the finest spots on the island are home to spa and golf resorts where you can practice what you trained.
 Puerto Portals is a prime example, and also happens to be where the super yachts moor up for the weekend.
 And where the yachters go, glamorous society follows.

 There are options abound to suit all requirements.
 Perhaps you fancy the seclusion of a private villa.
 Nestled amongst the vineyards, this white-walled haven will provide you and your nearest and dearest an escape from the bustle and some well-deserved peace.
 A private pool to dive into will mean you’ll barely need to leave if you don’t want to.
 Dine al fresco, enjoying the best local produce cooked fresh on your barbecue whilst you sip on a glass of something chilled.